kevinzhuang01/srp_2025/_profiles/urjoshisinha.md

   and optimization of data-driven scientific software, enabling more reliable and reproducible research across domains such as biosciences, physics, and material science.
-I am deeply motivated by the challenge of improving AI model reliability, interpretability, and resource efficiency, especially within NSFâ\x80\x99s vision for the National Artificial Intelligence Research Resource (NAIRR).
-Ultimately, I aim to advance research that bridges software engineering, sustainability, and scientific discovery, creating scalable methods that support equitable access to computational science."
+I am deeply motivated by the challenge of improving AI model reliability, interpretability, and resource efficiency, especially within NSF’s vision for the National Artificial Intelligence Research Resource (NAIRR).
+Ultimately, I aim to advance research that bridges software engineering, sustainability, and scientific discovery, creating scalable methods that support equitable access to computational science.
 topical_areas: Biochemistry and Molecular Biology; Computer Science; Informatics, Analytics and Information Science
-motivation: "I am eager to participate in the Sustainable Research Pathways program because it uniquely integrates research collaboration, mentorship, and inclusion which are values that have shaped my own career.
+motivation: I am eager to participate in the Sustainable Research Pathways program because it uniquely integrates research collaboration, mentorship, and inclusion which are values that have shaped my own career.
 Over the past few years, working in diverse, interdisciplinary teams across DOE laboratories and universities, I have seen firsthand how access to mentorship and resources transforms early-stage research careers.
-SRPâ\x80\x99s mission to build sustainable connections deeply resonates with my belief that innovation thrives in inclusive ecosystems.
+SRP’s mission to build sustainable connections deeply resonates with my belief that innovation thrives in inclusive ecosystems.
 Through this program, I hope to collaborate with NAIRR researchers to apply my existing skillset related to testing and optimization of data-driven scientific software, in particular leveraging optimization algorithms and LLM-based testing frameworks, and explore how I can contribute to the sustainable AI infrastructure.
 I also look forward to engaging with peers and mentors in the SRP community to discuss long-term pathways for diversity, accessibility, and responsible AI in HPC research.
-Beyond technical growth, I seek to contribute as both a mentee and mentor, sharing my experiences in database optimization, open science, and community leadership to strengthen the programâ\x80\x99s collaborative spirit."
+Beyond technical growth, I seek to contribute as both a mentee and mentor, sharing my experiences in database optimization, open science, and community leadership to strengthen the program’s collaborative spirit.
 lightning_talk: Software testing of highly configurable data-driven scientific tools
 keywords: testing, data-driven, optimization, LLM, scientific tool, software configurability, metamorphic testing, software reliability
 image: "/assets/images/pictures/urjoshi_sinha.jpg"
 ---

-## Academic Interests

-My research interests lie at the intersection of software testing and optimization, high-performance computing (HPC), and sustainable data management.
-I am deeply interested in applying AI and different testing techniques (metamorphic testing, differential testing) to enhance the reliability and scalability of scientific software, particularly within computational biology and HPC workflows.
-My work at Lawrence Berkeley National Lab and Iowa State University has focused on configurability and optimization of data-driven scientific software, enabling more reliable and reproducible research across domains such as biosciences, physics, and material science.
-I am deeply motivated by the challenge of improving AI model reliability, interpretability, and resource efficiency, especially within NSFâs vision for the National Artificial Intelligence Research Resource (NAIRR).
-Ultimately, I aim to advance research that bridges software engineering, sustainability, and scientific discovery, creating scalable methods that support equitable access to computational science.